Rodent: Mating strategies

-The Cape ground squirrel is an example of a promiscuous rodent.
+The Cape ground squirrel is an example of both a promiscuous and non-defense polygynous rodent.

 Some species of rodent are monogamous, with an adult male and female forming a lasting pair bond.
-Monogamy can come in two forms; obligate and facultative.
+Monogamy can come in two forms: obligate and facultative.
 In obligate monogamy, both parents care for the offspring and play an important part in their survival.
-This occurs in species such as California mice, oldfield mice, Malagasy giant rats and beavers.
+This occurs in species such as California deermice, oldfield mice, Malagasy giant rats, and beavers.
 In these species, males usually mate only with their partners.
-In addition to increased care for young, obligate monogamy can also be beneficial to the adult male as it decreases the chances of never finding a mate or mating with an infertile female.
-In facultative monogamy, the males do not provide direct parental care and stay with one female because they cannot access others due to being spatially dispersed.
+In addition to increased care for young, obligate monogamy can also be beneficial to the adult male as it increases the chances of having a mate, particularly a fertile one.
+In facultative monogamy, the males do not provide direct parental care and are forced to mate with one female due to more dispersed social spacing.
 Prairie voles appear to be an example of this form of monogamy, with males guarding and defending females within their vicinity.

 In polygynous species, males will try to monopolize and mate with multiple females.
-As with monogamy, polygyny in rodents can come in two forms; defense and non-defense.
-Defense polygyny involves males controlling territories that contain resources that attract females.
-This occurs in ground squirrels like yellow-bellied marmots, California ground squirrels, Columbian ground squirrels and Richardson's ground squirrels.
-Males with territories are known as "resident" males and the females that live within the territories are known as "resident" females.
-In the case of marmots, resident males do not appear to ever lose their territories and always win encounters with invading males.
-Some species are also known to directly defend their resident females and the ensuing fights can lead to severe wounding.
-In species with non-defense polygyny, males are not territorial and wander widely in search of females to monopolize.
+As with monogamy, polygyny in rodents can come in two forms: defense and non-defense.
+Defense polygyny involves males defending areas where females are spatially clumped as territories.
+This occurs in ground squirrels like yellow-bellied marmots, California ground squirrels, Columbian ground squirrels, and Richardson's ground squirrels.
+Males with territories are known as "resident" males, and the females that live within the territories are known as "resident" females.
+In the case of marmots, resident males do not appear to ever lose their territories and always repel invading males.
+Some species are also known to directly defend their resident females, and the ensuing fights can lead to serious injuries.
+In species with non-defense polygyny, males are not territorial and wander widely in search of females.
 These males establish dominance hierarchies, with the high-ranking males having access to the most females.
 This occurs in species like Belding's ground squirrels and some tree squirrel species.